Candle Care, Room Spray, Diffuser & Essential Oil Information

 How long should I burn my candle the first time?

 About 2.5 to 3 hours should do it, long enough for the melted wax to reach the edges of the jar.
-In the winter this will take longer; in summer the wax will melt faster.
+In winter this will take longer; in summer the wax will melt faster.

 Can I fix a candle that has tunnelled?